 Canada Announces Skilled Worker Job Opportunities, Details of Selected Professions Emerge

-- This comes after shedding more light on its desire to attract skilled professionals in selected categories to the country
+- The North American country shed more light on its desire to attract skilled professionals in some categories

-- Social media users who took to the comment section of the post have shared varied opinions on the disclosure made by Canada
+- Social media users took to the comments section to share varied opinions on the new disclosure made by Canada

 Canada has sparked excitement following its recent announcement seeking foreign nationals to come and work in the country.

-A Facebook post by Canadian Immigration and Citizenship on March 26, however, clarified that the opportunity is for skilled professionals in specific areas to move to Canada under the Express Entry category.
+A Facebook post by Canadian Immigration and Citizenship on March 26, however, clarified that the opportunity is for skilled professionals in specific areas under the Express Entry category.

 Source: Getty Images